This page gives an overview of resources for branches to use to promote the Pulling Together campaign.

-We should all take care to make sure that we are signposting to government guidance and not attempting to give professional/legal advice.
-If landlords have questions about licensing or planning issues, they need to contact the relevant departments of their local council.
+We should all take care to make sure that we are signposting to government guidance and not attempting to give, or being interpreted as giving, professional/legal advice.
+If landlords have questions about licensing or planning issues, they need to contact the relevant departments of their local council or planning authority.

 Examples of great branch campaigning

 To provide inspiration, we will be linking to some examples of what other branches are doing as part of the Pulling Together campaign.